 I praise him for the clay pot he planted with grass seed scooped from the ground

 When gardeners sowed a lawn each spring between the buildings of our court.

 I praise him for the joke he made, cutting the grass each Saturday

-with a scissors, showing my sister and me that chores get done.
+With a scissors, showing my sister and I that chores get done.

 I praise him for the day when I was four and watched him shave

 until the plumbing backed up.
 With an inch of sewer water